GiaPhuong2004/Time_Series_Analysis_and_Forecasting/README.md

 Each team member selected a company to analyze.
 The analysis included:

 - Forecasting quarterly revenue and short-term stock prices.
-- Testing stationarity using ADF and KPSS.
+- Testing stationarity using ADF.
 - Applying ARIMA models and comparing alternatives.
 - Estimating volatility using GARCH models.